Sean Hayes: Producing and production company

 Aware that his role in Will & Grace "wouldn't go on forever," Hayes teamed up with friend Todd Milliner, whom he met at Illinois State University, to create the television production company Hazy Mills Productions in 2004.
 Hayes was co-executive producer of the TV Land original comedy series Hot in Cleveland, which premiered in June 2010 and ran for six seasons.
 He was also a co-executive producer of the NBC series Grimm, as well as creator and executive producer on another NBC series, Hollywood Game Night.
 Other television series produced by the company include The Soul Man and Sean Saves the World.

 Ventures with his husband

 Hayes and his husband, Scott Icenogle, produce lip-sync videos under their YouTube channel, The Kitchen Sync.
 They lip-synced to songs such as "Trouble" and "Burnitup!"'
-Hayes has always had an interest in The Nutcracker and memorized the whole musical piece.
+Hayes always had an interest in The Nutcracker and memorized the whole musical piece.
+Given his interest, Hayes went on to write a prequel to the holiday play with his husband.

 Podcasting

 In July 2020, Hayes, along with Will Arnett and Jason Bateman, created a comedy and talk podcast called SmartLess.
 He also hosts another podcast with Priyanka Wali called HypochondriActor.
-Hayes starred in and was one of the executive producers for the Netflix series Q-Force, released September 2, 2021.